hchiam/in-browser-style-linter/README.md

 Or follow this demo: https://youtu.be/eK5jMvivitQ

+Side step the worry of whether your style will be overridden, or whether you're accurately testing/simulating the computed styles; make use of the fact that the browser already renders the styles that the user sees.

 ## STEP 1: To add a setting, edit [this part](https://github.com/hchiam/in-browser-style-linter/blob/master/linter.js#L3) of the JS code:
 ```js
 // Enter your desired settings here: